frr149/nobust/README.md

-# Nobust: No Bullshit State
+# Nobust

+No bullsh*t state management for Dart and Flutter.

-100% magic-free!
+* 100% magic-free!
-Code you can use!
+* Code you can use!
-Shit you can understand!
+* Sh*t you can understand!

 Created from templates made available by Stagehand under a BSD-style [license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).